 Interactions between plants are important for gardeners.
 The study of these interactions is called plant or landscape ecology.

-In ornamental gardens, we generally aim to develop a stable community of plants that complement each other in form, color, leaf characteristics, and bloom.
-We must pay attention to the differing requirements of plants within this community.
+In ornamental gardens, we aim for a community of plants that complement each other in form, color, leaf characteristics and bloom.

 A garden's framework often is defined by large shrubs or trees, which cast differing amounts of shade over the course of the year.
 When choosing plants to grow under or near large framework specimens, be sure their needs match the available light and moisture.

-As trees and shrubs grow and mature, you may need to manipulate them, either by removing those that have outgrown their space or by selective pruning and thinning.
+As trees and shrubs grow, you may need to manipulate them, either by removing those that have outgrown their space or by pruning and thinning.
 Often, understory plants that did well when the landscape was young must be replaced with plants that are more shade-tolerant.
 This process is a kind of plant succession, dictated by the changing light and moisture environment and carried out by the owner.

 The most short-term assemblage of plants in a garden occurs in annual vegetable and flower beds.
 Here there is no attempt to create a community that will last more than one season.

 Another type of relationship between plants is called allelopathy.
-In this phenomenon, some plants produce compounds in their leaves, roots, or both that inhibit the growth of other plants.
+In this phenomenon, some plants produce compounds in their leaves, roots or both that inhibit the growth of other plants.
 Black walnut is the most notorious example.
-Its roots can suppress many common vegetable plants, and its leaves, if mulched on a vegetable garden over the winter, can affect many annual crops like an herbicide the following spring.
+Its roots can suppress many common vegetable plants.
+Its leaves, if mulched on a vegetable garden over the winter, can act like an herbicide on annual crops the following spring.
 Some of the worst weeds show allelopathic traits and prevent desired ornamental or vegetable species from growing.